- Follow us on Twitter @I270_Basketball

 - Potomac - Churchill & Wooton HS clusters

-- Rockville - Rockville HS cluster
+- Rockville - Rockville HS & Magruder HS cluster, *Change for 2025-26 season

 Our league is unique in that we have strong and close relationships with the local high school basketball coaches.
 So much so that several high school varsity coaches serve and have served as Area Directors and team coaches.
 I-270 is a competitive feeder program into the local high school basketball programs that focuses on teaching basketball fundamentals as well as competitive fair play and sportsmanship.
 Many I-270 players go on to play for their respective high school programs.
 The league also has seen numerous former players excel at the collegiate level as well as several who have reached the professional ranks.